11 Pacific Northwest Treehouse Rentals for a Sky-High Getaway

 Ponderosa Peace

-A secluded stand of ponderosas just north of the Gorge hosts this Goldendale treehouse, which is 34 feet off the ground at its highest point and boasts warm cedar-shake siding, an interior lined with salvaged wood, and a mostly private toilet on the deck (Airbnb users attest to its excellent views).
+A secluded stand of ponderosas just north of the Gorge hosts this Goldendale treehouse, which is 18 feet off the ground and boasts warm cedar-shake siding, an interior lined with salvaged wood, and a mostly private toilet on the deck (Airbnb users attest to its excellent views).

 Rainier Retreat

-Up by Ashford, Washington, just over two hours from Portland and within spitting distance of Mount Rainier, is a light-flooded, kitted-out Nelson Treehouse job (think heat, AC, and high-speed Wi-Fi).
+Up by Ashford, Washington, just over two hours from Portland and within spitting distance of Mount Rainier, is a light-flooded, kitted-out Nelson Treehouse job (see: Treehouse Point) with heat, AC, and high-speed Wi-Fi.
 Filled with custom-milled finishes, Treehouse Mount Rainier is also home to one of the best-equipped treehouse kitchens we’ve seen.

 Swinging suspension bridges lead to several of the treehouses at Out 'n' About Treesort.